AdityaParadeshi/M2-EmbSys/Project/README.md

 ## Voltage Regulator:
 As we Know that the output of the rectifier is a Pulsating dc so voltage regulator is used to make the pulsating dc voltage to constant dc voltage.

+# Architecture

 ## UML Diagram
 ![uml](https://user-images.githubusercontent.com/82751022/155767102-0a5acc5d-6862-4eec-b426-493969e143a9.png)

+# Advantages And Disadvantages

+## Advantages
+- Easy to use
+- Remote operation is possible
+- Safety and Security is increased
+- Provides facility to monitor and control multiple devices

+## Disadvantages
+- Installiation is costly
+- Works only when the object or user is in the range of sensor
+- Continuous Power supply is required

+# Applications
+- Lightening Systems.
+- Lawn/Gardening management.
+- Smart Home Appliances.
+- Improved Home safety and security.
+- Home air quality and water quality monitoring.
+- Natural Language-based voice assistants.
+- Better Infotainment delivery.
+- Lighting control.